 What is Baked Salmon Salad?

-A staple of the Jewish appetizer spread, it’s served with lox, whitefish salad, kippered salmon, and herring in cream sauce.
-It’s a favorite at Sunday brunches, Bar and Bat Mitzvahs, and family gatherings.
+A staple of the Jewish appetizer spread, baked salmon salad is often served with lox, whitefish salad, kippered salmon, and herring in cream sauce.
+It is a favorite at Sunday brunches, Bar and Bat Mitzvahs, and family gatherings.

-This salad is pareve.
-This means it has no dairy or meat.
+This salad is pareve, which means it has no dairy or meat.
 You can serve it with both meat and dairy dishes in a kosher meal.

 Ingredients